umerrf/SPA-Navigation-Mapper-Tree-/README.md

-# SPA-Navigation-Mapper-Tree-
+# SPA Navigation Mapper (Chrome Extension)
 Capture SPA route navigation and show a parent→child tree based on actual clicks/navigation.
-# SPA Navigation Mapper (Chrome Extension)

 A lightweight Chrome extension that maps navigation flows in **Single Page Applications (SPAs)** by recording real user transitions and rendering them as a nested tree.